Korean, Edit

 Spacing Between Base Pairs 0.26 nm 0.34 nm 0.37 nm

-Table.
-3. Comparative Summary of DNA Forms
+Table 3.
+Comparative Summary of DNA Forms

 image

-Figure.
-23. A-form DNA (left), B-form DNA (middle), Z-form DNA (right)
+Figure 28.
+A-form DNA (left), B-form DNA (middle), Z-form DNA (right)

-㉠ Minor groove, ㉡ Major groove]
+㉠ Minor groove, ㉡ Major groove

-③ RNA structure : Most RNA with 3D structure is less than 150 nt in length
+③ RNA structure: Most RNA with 3D structure is less than 150 nt in length.

-④ Nucleosome : Also called 10 nm fiber (bead-on-string)
+④ Nucleosome (beads-on-a-string, bead-on-string): Also called 10 nm fiber.

 ○ Structure

-○ 146 bp DNA wraps 1.65 times around an octamer of histones (i.e., H2A, H2B, H3, H4 pairs)
+○ 146 bp of DNA wraps around a histone octamer (composed of one pair each of H2A, H2B, H3, and H4) with 1.65 turns.

-○ Linker DNA : Refers to DNA from H1 to H1.
-About 200 nucleotides
+○ Linker DNA: Refers to DNA from H1 to H1.
+About 200 nucleotides.

-○ When treated with endonuclease, H1 to H1 gets cut → visible in electrophoresis
+○ When treated with endonuclease, H1 to H1 gets cut → visible in electrophoresis.

-○ H1 : Adjusts nucleosome structure.
+○ H1: Adjusts nucleosome structure.
 One per nucleosome.
-Involved in chromatin condensation
+Involved in chromatin condensation.

 ○ Histone and DNA Binding

-○ Over 20% of the amino acids in histones are basic amino acids (e.g., Lys, Arg) with a positive charge
+○ Over 20% of the amino acids in histones are basic amino acids with a positive charge (e.g., Lys, Arg).

-⑤ 30 nm Fiber : The structure formed when the 10 nm fiber is wound and folded
+⑤ 30 nm Fiber: The structure formed when the 10 nm fiber is wound and folded.

 ⑦ Chromatin